-The means tested scheme is based on income and household circumstances that are not influenced by pregnancy and maternity.
-The policy itself does not impact anyone differently on grounds of pregnancy and maternity.
+The means tested scheme is based on income and household circumstances that are not influenced by gender reassignment.
+The policy itself does not impact anyone differently on grounds of gender reassignment.

 Data is not available for this characteristic and there are no plans to collect this data as it has no impact.